opus-research/sentiment-dataset/README.md

 ## Repository Structure

-- [/data](data): Contains 2 JSONs: [dataset.json](data/dataset.json) with _____ data.
-- [/scripts](scripts): Includes all scripts used for data analysis, comparison and visualization and a `requirements.txt` file that lists the libraries required to reproduce the project environment.
+- [scripts](scripts): Includes all scripts used for data analysis and visualization and a `requirements.txt` file that lists the libraries required to reproduce the project environment.
-- [/results](results): {ADD}.
+- [results](results): {ADD}.
 Also includes the full paper in pdf version.
-- [/tool](tool): All scripts and requirements to replicate the web-based tool utilized to perform and collect the human labelling process.
+- [tool](tool): All scripts and requirements to replicate the web-based tool utilized to perform and collect the human labelling process.
+- [data](data): [dataset.json](data/dataset.json) with the complete dataset collected by the tool and detailed below.

 - #### Dataset Schema for [dataset.json](data/dataset.json):